lawrenceccheung/exawind-benchmarks/amr-wind/actuator_line/NREL5MW_ALM_BD/setup/README.md

 ### ALM settings

 When using the actuator line method in AMR-Wind, several additional parameters need to be set for this case.
-The number of actuator line points along the length of the blade and tower needs to be set, as well as the magnitude of epislon, which sets the amount of smearing required for the applied force at each actuator force point.
-These settings are defined in through these parameters in the AMR-Wind input file:
+The number of actuator line points along the length of the blade and tower needs to be set, as well as the magnitude of epsilon, which sets the amount of smearing required for the applied force at each actuator force point.
+These settings are defined through these parameters in the AMR-Wind input file:

 ```
 Actuator.T0.num_points_blade             = 25